Crack epidemic in the United States

-Crack and Cocaine
+Crack and cocaine

-In the early 1980s, the majority of cocaine, originating in Colombia and trafficked through The Bahamas, was being shipped to Miami.
-Soon there was a huge glut of cocaine powder in these islands, which caused the price to drop by as much as 80 percent.
+In the early 1980s, cocaine, originating in Colombia and trafficked through The Bahamas, was shipped primarily to Miami for distribution throughout the United States.
+Increased production led to a glut of cocaine powder, which caused the street price to drop by as much as 80 percent.

-Faced with dropping prices for their illegal product, drug dealers made a decision to convert the powder to "crack", a solid smokable form of cocaine, that could be sold in smaller quantities, to more people.
-It was cheap, simple to produce, ready to use, and highly profitable for dealers to develop.
-As early as 1981, reports of crack were appearing in Los Angeles, Oakland, Chicago, New York, Miami, Houston, and in the Caribbean.
+To protect their profits, drug dealers began turning the powder into "crack", a solid smokable form of cocaine that was easy to break into small pieces for resale.
+It was cheap and simple to produce, ready to use, and could be sold at an affordable price for most users.
+As early as 1981, police reports of crack usage and possession were appearing in Los Angeles, Oakland, Chicago, New York, Miami, Houston, and in the Caribbean.

 Journalist Charles Perry published an exposé about the drug's effects in a Rolling Stone article on May 1, 1980, titled "Freebase: A Treacherous Obsession: The rise of crack cocaine and the fall of addicts destroyed by the drug".
 Though the word "crack" was not outright used, the article noted that freebase made its "strongest inroads" in the music industry of Los Angeles and at this time, in 1980, the similar crack form had just been starting (and in a few years would become predominant and also move to the East Coast and elsewhere).
+The article describes both the earlier free base method of purifying cocaine to make it smokable, which started in 1974, and the newer but similar crack making process.

+Freebase vs crack cocaine

-The article describes both the earlier free base method of purifying cocaine to make it smokable which started in 1974 and the newer but similar crack making process.
-Freebase was made by users who would combine cocaine with baking soda and water and then extract the base salt, "freeing it" with ammonia.
-This achieves a lower melting point and when heated with a lighter, the vapors are inhaled (but the substance was dangerously flammable).
-A less volatile but similar process was developed by dealers around 1980 where street cocaine is dissolved in a solution of water and baking soda and then dried out into "crack rocks".
-As the rocks are heated, it makes a crackling sound and this is how the substance got its name.
-It was not until 1985 after an article in The New York Times describing crack use in the Bronx, New York titled "A new, purified form of cocaine causes alarm as abuse increases" that within a year, more than a thousand press stories were published.
+Cocaine has a chemical called hydrochloride (salt) which is basically the powdered form of cocaine.
+Freebase cocaine is the purest form of cocaine and to free the base, diethyl ether and volatile solvent must be used.
+Freebase was made by users who would combine cocaine with diethyl ether or other volatile solvents to extract the base salt (hydrochloride), "freeing it".
+This achieves a lower melting point (98°C) without burning and destroying the excess cocaine.
+When heated with a lighter, the vapors are inhaled.
+Diethyl ether and similar volatile solvents were highly flammable and explosive, making the process dangerous due to chemicals.

+A less volatile but similar process was developed in the early 1980s; street cocaine was dissolved in a solution of water and baking soda and then dried out into "crack rocks".
+As the rocks are heated, it makes a crackling sound, and this is how the substance got its name.
+Crack and freebase cocaine in its final form is a fine white crystallized powder substance.
+Since freebase cocaine was so difficult to develop, the making of crack cocaine became more prioritized in the market.
+It was not until 1985 after an article in The New York Times describing crack use in the Bronx, New York titled "A new, purified form of cocaine causes alarm as abuse increases" that the media started reporting on the new drug - that year alone, more than a thousand articles and stories were published.